Access Rights and Privileges

 - a databank may create tables and sequences in the databank

-- a table holds all privileges on the table
+- a table or view holds all privileges on it

 - a sequence may use that sequence.

-The creator of an object generally has the right to grant any of these privileges to other users, in the case of functions and procedures this actually depends on the creator's privileges on objects referenced from within the routine.
+The creator of an object generally has the right to grant any of these privileges to other users, in the case of views, functions and procedures this actually depends on the creator's privileges on objects referenced from within.

 Access privileges, which define access to the contents of the database, i.e. the rights to retrieve data from tables or views, delete data, insert new rows, update data and to refer to table columns as foreign key references.

 Granted privileges can be regarded as instances of grantor/privilege stored for an ident.
 An ident will hold more than one instance of a privilege if different grantors grant it.